Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 Prepayment

-Prepayment tariffs require you to pay for the electricity you use as you use it.
+Prepayment tariffs require you to pay for electricity as you use it.
 You’ll be given a prepayment meter and a card, key or tokens to top it up.
+If you have a smart prepayment meter, you can top up online.

 Average electricity use by house type